gammapy/gammapy-unbinned-analysis/pig-XXX.rst

 **********************************

 * Takes: One model + IRFs + Events
-* Returns differential model flux at event's position, the total model flux inside the mask
+* Returns differential model flux at event's position, the total model flux inside the mask.
+Returns [``numpy.array``, float] where the array shape corresonds to (N_event,) and N_event is the number of events contributing to that model.
 * Uses Event kernels for the integration grid which are computed (ideally) once and stored

 (Alternatives)